British Actress Reveals 'Humiliating' Encounter With Harvey Weinstein

 Describing the experience as “humiliating” and “extremely problematic,” Romola Garai said that the Hollywood mogul invited her to his hotel room for an audition, and then answered the door in his bathrobe.

-Garai said that she filed “violated” by Weinstein, who was fired from his namesake company this weekend in the wake of numerous sexual harassment allegations.
+Garai said that she felt “violated” by Weinstein, who was fired from his namesake company this weekend in the wake of numerous sexual harassment allegations.

 “Like every other woman in the industry, I’ve had an ‘audition’ with Harvey Weinstein, where I’d actually already had the audition but you had to be personally approved by him,” the actress told The Guardian.
 “So I had to go to his hotel room in the Savoy, and he answered the door in his bathrobe.
 I was only 18.
 I felt violated by it, it has stayed very clearly in my memory.”

-Garai’s story mirrors claims that other women in Hollywood have made about Weinstein, beginning with an invitation to his hotel room and resulting in an encounter that was either explicitly or implicitly sexual.
+Garai’s story mirrors claims made by other women in Hollywood about Weinstein, which begin with an invitation to his hotel room and result in an encounter that was either explicitly or implicitly sexual.

-“The transaction was just that I was there,” the actress, who has appeared in films like “Atonement” and “Dirty Dancing: Havana Nights,” said.
+“The transaction was just that I was there,” said the actress, who has appeared in such films as “Atonement” and “Dirty Dancing: Havana Nights.”
 “The point was that he could get a young woman to do that, that I didn’t have a choice, that it was humiliating for me and that he had the power.
 It was an abuse of power.”

 The point was that he could get a young woman to do that, that I didn’t have a choice, that it was humiliating for me and that he had the power.
 It was an abuse of power.”
 Romola Garai